ontohub/ruby-style-guide/README.md

 * Always run the Ruby interpreter with the `-w` option so it will warn you if you forget either of the rules above!

-* Use the new lambda literal syntax for single line body blocks.
+* Use the new lambda literal syntax for lambdas.
 Use the `lambda` method for multi-line blocks.

   ```Ruby